kiosion/sanity-ex/README.md

 ### Options

-The following options are available when configuring the client:
+The following options are required when configuring the client:

-- `project_id` - The project ID for your Sanity project
+- `project_id` - The project ID for your Sanity project.
-- `dataset` - The dataset to use for the API calls
+- `api_version` - The dated version of the Sanity API to use.
-- `api_version` - The API version to use
+- `token` - The API token for making authorized requests.

+The following are optional:
-- `token` - The token to use for authentication
+- `dataset` - The dataset to query against.
+Defaults to `production`.
-- `asset_url` - The URL to use for asset URLs (defaults to `cdn.sanity.io/images/{project_id}/{dataset}/`)
+- `asset_url` - The base asset URL to use.
+Defaults to `cdn.sanity.io/images/{project_id}/{dataset}/`.

 ## Documentation